 - Software that works with the devices you’re already using, like tablets, cell phones, desktops, and more 📱

 - Free number porting for your preexisting business lines, so there’s never any confusion for callers while you’re switching over

-- Access to IVR, call routing, and voicemail transcriptions on our Standard plan (you don’t need to upgrade or pay for add-ons until you’re ready)
+- Access to call routing and voicemail transcriptions on our Starter plan (you don’t need to upgrade or pay for add-ons until you’re ready)